Faculty and Staff

 As an internationally recognized leading interpreter of contemporary and modern music, mezzo-soprano Rachel Calloway brings versatility and compelling insight to stages worldwide.
 Her work has been praised by the New York Times for “penetrating clarity” and “considerable depth of expression” and by Opera News for her “adept musicianship and dramatic flair.”

-Ms. Calloway holds degrees from The Juilliard School (BM) and Manhattan School of Music (MM).
-She joined the faculty of the Cortona Sessions for New Music (Italy) in 2014 and Summer Arts with Juilliard (Switzerland) in 2016.
-Ms. Calloway serves on the faculty of the University of South Carolina.
+Ms. Calloway serves on the faculty of the University of South Carolina as Instructor of Voice and Associate Director of Spark, Carolina’s Music Leadership Laboratory.
+She joined the faculty of the Cortona Sessions for New Music (Italy) in 2014 and Summer Performing Arts with Juilliard (Switzerland) in 2016.
 She is a founding member of Shir Ami, an ensemble dedicated to the preservation and performance of lost and unknown Jewish art music.
-She can be heard on Albany Records, Tzadik Records, BCMF Records, and Toccata Classics.
+Ms. Calloway holds degrees from The Juilliard School (BM) and Manhattan School of Music (MM) and can be heard on Albany Records, Tzadik Records, BCMF Records, and Toccata Classics. www.rachelcalloway.com